 - What is your passion?
 If you don’t know, what activities make you happy?
 When you were a child, what did you want to be when you grew up?
-(If you want to see some great books that will help you find your passion, check out this page on my web site.)
+(If you want to see some great books that will help you find your passion, check out these books by Barbara Sher .)

 - What about voiceover work is appealing to you?
 Do you think it’s an easy and glamorous way to make money?
 Do you love to read?
 Do you love to learn things?
 Is technology your friend?
 Do you have a desire to help people?
 Do you work well in isolation?
 Do you work well on multiple projects at one time and under multiple deadlines?
 Do you have an inner calling to do a certain kind of voiceover work?
 Have you ever actually recorded your voice and listened to it?

 For an excellent reality check about starting a voiceover business, I highly encourage you to read Peter O’Connell’s Voiceover Entrance Exam.
 Peter is a veteran voice talent and savvy marketer who gives you the straight scoop on this business in a free e-book.

 People frequently fire off questions to me without including the simplest acknowledgement that my valuable time will be needed to answer them.
 I don’t expect compensation — not that any is offered in most inquiries I receive.
 I supply my advice as a service out of a true desire to help others.
 However, I’m constantly amazed by the number of people who overlook the small courtesy of saying “thank you”.